lamps-wg/certificatediscovery/draft-ietf-lamps-certdiscovery.md

            accessLocation        GeneralName  }
 ~~~

-This document defines a new access method `ia-ad-certDiscovery` which defines an `accessMethod` identifier along with the `accessLocation` which is a GeneralName `OTHER NAME` type defined as `id-on-relatedCertificateDescriptor` which defines the `RelatedCertificateDescriptor`.
+This document defines a new access method `id-ad-certDiscovery` which is an OBJECT IDENTIFIER that indicates the `accessMethod` of the AccessDescription is for certificate discovery.
+The `accessLocation` is a GeneralName OTHER NAME type defined as `on-relatedCertificateDescriptor` and is identified by the 'id-on-relatedCertificateDescriptor' OBJECT IDENTIFIER which has a value of `RelatedCertificateDescriptor`.

 ~~~
    id-ad-certDiscovery OBJECT IDENTIFIER ::= { id-ad TBD }